dmisasanka2002/Advanced-weather-app/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Acknowledgments

 • Weather data provided by OpenWeather

 ## Contact